 RZM Murowa, the majority owner and operator of Murowa Diamond Mines in Zimbabwe, has partnered with local authorities in maintaining roads, the electrification of health centers and schools, water reticulation, bridge, and road construction.

 ALROSA, which runs more than twenty diamond operations in Russia, is the largest employer and tax contributor in Yakutia, the country’s vastest region, with all contributions, including taxes and dividends, amounting to US$1 billion.
-In 2019, ALROSA made one of the largest investments in the industry by committing US$140 million of its total revenue to the social programs in the regions of its operations, including construction of schools, hospitals, roads, a new airport in Mirny (Yakutia), and other social infrastructure projects.
+In 2019, ALAROSA, a diamond company active in humanitarian initiatives, made one of the largest investments in the diamond industry by committing US$140 million of its total revenue to the social programs in the regions of its operations, including construction of schools, hospitals, roads, a new airport in Mirny (Yakutia), and other social infrastructure projects.

-In 2018, Lucara launched the Karowe Village Initiative (KVI), focused on investing in and developing sustainable community-driven projects and initiatives.
+In 2018, Lucara launched the Karowe Village Initiative (KVI), focused on investing in and developing sustainable community-driven projects and initiatives that extend beyond the diamond industry.
 The Mokubilo Co-Operative Society Farm, developed in partnership with Mokubilo village, is a community-owned, commercial farm designed to address malnutrition, to provide affordable and locally available vegetables, and to create employment and training opportunities.
 It encompasses over 25 hectares and employs 13 local people.

-De Beers has supported over 1,000 enterprises and nearly 10,000 people through its Tokafala and Zimele enterprise development programs.
+De Beers has supported over 1,000 enterprises and nearly 10,000 people through its Tokafala and Zimele enterprise development programs to invest in the community during their efforts.
 Tokafala offers mentoring and access to market for small, micro, and medium-sized enterprises in Botswana.
 In South Africa, the Zimele program provides developmental funding, mentoring, and training across businesses and industry.
 Around 40% of the businesses involved in these projects are female-owned.

 Rio Tinto is a founding partner of the Centre of Excellence for Indigenous communities in Canada, working to understand how they can support employment and participation of indigenous communities.
 Today, almost a quarter of Diavik Diamond Mine’s workforce is aboriginal and 50% of the team are from Northern Canada.